intelligent-username/CNN/README.md

 - A **feedforward network** is just a neural network that that feeds the data 'forward', i.e. from input to output, passing through functions smoothly without any loops or cycles.
 - A **convolution** the function resulting from the operation $(f * g)(t) = \int_{-\infty}^{\infty} f(\tau)g(t-\tau)d\tau$ that tells us how the shape of one function is modified by another.
 In the context of CNNs, convolutions are used to extract features from images by applying filters (kernels) to the input pixels, so we're often working with discrete convolutions instead of continuous integrals.
 More on this later.
-- **Kernel**: A small matrix used to apply effects such as blurring, sharpening, edge detection, etc. to images.
-- **Feature Map**: The output of a convolutional layer after applying the kernel to the input image.
-- **Stride**: The number of pixels by which the kernel moves across the image.

 ## Math